Sugut/harrypotter-project/README.md

 It gives the users various resources for example one can access the following:-

-1.Tittle
+1.Title

 2.All of the characters.

-3.All the characters who are students at Hogwart's School.
+3.Students at Hogwart's School.

 4.The Hogwart's staff members.